darkdoon/audio-object/README.md

 #### AudioObject.defineAudioProperties(object, audioContext, audioParams)

-Used by the <code>AudioObject()</code>, this functions takes a map of audio params and defines getters and setters on <code>object</code> that are bound to the param values.
+This functions takes a map of audio params and defines getters and setters on
+<code>object</code> that are bound to their values.
+It's used by the
+<code>AudioObject()</code> constructor to set up and audio object.

     var object = {};